“God did not give us a spirit of cowardice, but rather a spirit of power and of love and of self-discipline.”

 Ministry Administrator Joanie Keating

 Joanie Keating joined our team as Ministry Administrator in May 2020.
-She moved to Orleans in 2019 with her husband, Chris and children, Molly, 19, Christopher, 18 and Joseph, 12.
+She moved to Orleans in 2019 with her husband, Chris and children, Molly, Christopher and Joseph.
 They have a German Short-haired pointer, Champ and a new Irish Setter puppy, Brady.
 Prior to starting her family twenty years ago, she was a campus minister at Regis College and the University of Dayton where she studied Pastoral Ministry.
 Her inspiration for changing career paths from her undergraduate degree in Dietetics came from her work with the Jesuit Volunteer Corps in Bethel, Alaska and Hartford, Connecticut.
 While mostly a stay at home mom these last 20 years, she has assisted her husband with his law practice, worked as a social media manager and library assistant as well as volunteered and taught religious education for her church communities.
 She enjoys nature walks, hiking, swimming, cooking, watching movies and football, especially if accompanied by family and friends.
 For her solitary moments, when life allows, she enjoys devotional reading and podcasts.

 Custodian Rebecca Catron